Become A Volunteer

 Hike Leaders

-Our club plans and leads mostly weekend hikes for members and non-members throughout the year.
-Hike leaders are asked to lead at least six hikes annually of no more than 20 participants.
+Volunteer hike leaders plan and lead hikes for members and non-members throughout the year, mostly on weekends.
+Hike leaders are asked to lead at least six hikes annually with no more than 20 participants.
 Training for new leaders and re-training for seasoned leaders is made available as necessary.

 Volunteer Hours Available: 24 – 288 annually.